Embanking of the tidal Thames: Millbank

-In 1817 Parliament authorised a road to be made along the bank from Westminster to the newly erected Millbank Penitentiary, going through land of the Earl Grosvenor.
+The Road to Millbank Prison Act 1817 (57 Geo.
+3. c.
+54) authorised a road to be made along the bank from Westminster to the newly erected Millbank Penitentiary, going through land of the Earl Grosvenor.
 Intended to bear heavy traffic, it was embanked over 1,500 feet by Sir Robert Smirke.

 Palace of Westminster embankment

 After the old Houses of Parliament burnt down in 1834 they were rebuilt under Sir Charles Barry.
 As the first step, a new Palace of Westminster embankment was made by constructing a coffer dam and infilling back to the existing river wall.
 1,200 feet long, it was engineered by Robert Walker (1840).

 Mid-Victorian embankments

 Apart from miscellaneous works in the London docks and Greenwich Hospital (but these totalled more than 9 miles), no significant parliamentary embankments were sanctioned until the 1860s.
 There was much prevarication, and opposition by vested interests.
-A sanitary crisis and the urgent need to build a strategic low-level sewer somewhere along the north bank of the Thames — the only alternative was the congested Strand — stimulated the decision to authorise the first of these, the Victoria Embankment.
+A sanitary crisis and the urgent need to build a strategic low-level sewer somewhere along the north bank of the Thames—the only alternative was the congested Strand—stimulated the decision to authorise the first of these, the Victoria Embankment.

 Executed for the Metropolitan Board of Works (chief engineer Sir Joseph Bazalgette), the total extent of these mid-Victorian embankments was about 3 1/2 miles.
 Bazalgette's embankments were not built for the purpose of flood defence, though they might have performed that function incidentally.
 (The Thames in central London had defensive walls already.)
 Their purpose was to provide much needed public roads and open spaces, and to achieve a more uniform width.
 Owing to encroachments over many years, in one place the river was three times as narrow as in another.
-In the wide places, reduced flow caused mud to accumulate — "in a state of constant fermentation".
+In the wide places, reduced flow caused mud to accumulate—"in a state of constant fermentation".